 Fair Value of Financial Instruments

-Fair value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of September 30, 2021 and December 31, 2020.
+Fair value estimates discussed herein are based upon certain market assumptions and pertinent information available to management as of December 31, 2020 and 2019.
 The respective carrying value of certain on-balance-sheet financial instruments approximated their fair values.
 These financial instruments include cash and accounts payable.
-Fair values were assumed to approximate carrying values for cash, accounts payables and short term notes because they are short term in nature.
+Fair values were assumed to approximate carrying values for cash, accounts payables and short-term notes because they are short term in nature.

 The Company follows the policy of charging the costs of advertising to expense as incurred.
-The Company charged to operations $183,491 and $159,428 for the nine months ended September 30, 2021 and 2020, respectively, as advertising costs.
+The Company charged to operations $129,504 and $540,474 for the year ended December 31, 2020 and 2019, respectively, as advertising costs.

 Deferred income tax assets and liabilities are determined based on the estimated future tax effects of net operating loss and credit carry forwards and temporary differences between the tax basis of assets and liabilities and their respective financial reporting amounts measured at the current enacted tax rates.
 The Company records an estimated valuation allowance on its deferred income tax assets if it is not more likely than not that these deferred income tax assets will be realized.

-The Company recognizes a tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities based on the technical merits of the position.
-The tax benefits recognized in the condensed consolidated financial statements from such a position are measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
-As of September 30, 2021 and 2020, the Company has not0 recorded any unrecognized tax benefits.
+The Company recognizes a tax benefit from an uncertain tax position only if it is more likely than not that the tax position will be sustained on examination by taxing authorities, based on the technical merits of the position.
+The tax benefits recognized in the consolidated financial statements from such a position are measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
+As of December 31, 2020, and 2019, the Company has not recorded any unrecognized tax benefits.

 Recent Accounting Pronouncements